In This Article

 APR represents the cost of borrowing money annually, typically in the form of loans or credit cards.
 It’s the extra money you will pay each year on that loan, such as your mortgage, car payment, or credit card.
 The APR for a loan or credit card, for instance, takes into account the interest rate, along with fees and other charges.
 This is different from the interest rate alone, as it includes all of the fees and other costs associated with your total amount.

 The Consumer Financial Protection Bureau (CFPB) states: “The Annual Percentage Rate (APR) is the cost you pay each year to borrow money, including fees, expressed as a percentage.”
-APR typically includes the interest rate plus other costs like lender fees, closing costs, and insurance.
-Let’s say there are no lender fees.
+This usually takes interest rates, lender fees, insurance, and other related fees into account.
 This could mean that the APR and the interest rate are the same, which is mostly the case for credit cards.
 However, since the APR could include costs like lender fees, this rate will be more useful than the interest rate when comparing offers for loans, credit cards, and different financing options.

 The “annual” part of the annual percentage rate unfortunately doesn’t mean that you only pay these costs on a loan or credit card once a year.
 It’s most likely the case that you pay it monthly or have a more routine payment, depending on the loan.
 An important thing to remember is if the APR is significantly higher than the interest rate, you are paying a lot of extra fees.
 Your goal is to always aim for a low APR because the lower the APR, the less you are going to pay in the end.